-Let Innovator resolve your logistics difficulties.
-It’s no secret that the more contractors you have on site, the more challenging it becomes to manage logistics, safety, quality, and cost.
+Let Innovator resolve your logistics headaches.
+It’s no secret that the more contractors you have on-site, the more challenging it becomes to manage logistics headaches, safety, quality, and cost.

 Great Skills, Greater Responsibilities

 We started as a subcontractor for another company already working out there, only having six to eight people.
 The original contractor had left the site, and TR asked us to take over the reinstatement activities.

 Innovator specializes in hydro testing.
 As a result, we were able to easily begin work reinstating TR’s piping systems.